Input Panel

 1. The Input section provides the details on the inbound message, and the following tabs are provided in the section:

-2. Message: The section displays the inbound message of the selected unit.
+1. Displays the inbound message and variables for the selected unit.

 1. Tree View